Last updated: 2023-10-24

 as well as bootstrap.bundle.min.js

-are loaded from included WebJars in the layout.html
+are directly loaded from the included WebJars in the layout.html

 .
-With the Thymeleaf + Bootstrap + Webpack option, on the other hand, Bootstrap is integrated using Webpack.
+With Thymeleaf + Bootstrap + Webpack or Thymeleaf + Tailwind CSS + Webpack, on the other hand, Bootstrap / Tailwind CSS is integrated using Webpack.

-can be executed once in the root folder of the application to install the packages defined in packages.json
+can be executed once in the root folder of the app - so all packages defined in packages.json

 the DevServer can now be started.
 Its usage is recommended for the further development of the app.
 The DevServer provides a proxy so that it automatically forwards all requests to the started Spring Boot app - so after starting both the application can be accessed under localhost:8081